Zhonglin-Niu/text-paster/README.md

 ## text-paster

-A website written to copy and paste some specific text easily.
+A website designed to copy and paste some specific text easily.

 [Link](https://github.com/Zhonglin-Niu/text-paster-backend) to the backend.